remotion-dev/remotion/packages/docs/docs/timeline.md

 ## In / Out Markers

 Use the <svg viewBox="0 0 256 256" fill="none" style={{width: 16, height: 16}}><path d="M158 25H99V230.5H158" stroke="currentcolor" strokeWidth="42" strokeLinecap="round" strokeLinejoin="round"/></svg> and <svg viewBox="0 0 256 256" fill="none" style={{width: 16, height: 16}}><path d="M98 25H157V230.5H98" stroke="currentcolor" strokeWidth="42" strokeLinecap="round" strokeLinejoin="round"/></svg> buttons to set an In or Out marker.
 When you play the video again, only the range within the markers will play.

-You may also set markers using the <kbd>I</kbd> and <kbd>O</kbd> keys.

 To clear a marker, make sure your playback head is at the point of a marker and press the button you pressed to activate it again.

-Or use the <kbd>X</kbd> key to clear both markers.
+You may also use the keyboard shortcuts:

+- <kbd>I</kbd>: Set an in marker
+- <kbd>O</kbd> (the letter "O"): Set an out marker
+- <kbd>X</kbd>: Clear both markers.

 ## Change the canvas size

-The default scaling mode is "Fit", which will scale the video so it fits in the preview window.
-Use the left dropdown to choose a different scale.
+By default the video scales to fit in the preview window.
+You can pinch:

+- pinch to zoom
+- hold <kbd>Shift</kbd> and use the scrollwheel or
+- use the dropdown that says `Fit`

+to change the size of the canvas.

 ## Change the playback speed